craigerskine/pxl.media/content/games/tales-of-symphonia-dawn-of-the-new-world.md

 ---
-title: Tales of Symphonia: Dawn of the New World
+title: 'Tales of Symphonia: Dawn of the New World'
 platform: wii
 genre:
   - rpg